Shiny, durable, chip-resistant and ideal for masking nail imperfections, gel manicures have become a regular part of many people’s beauty routines.

 Here’s the worry: UVA rays are the most mutagenic wave length range of the UV spectrum, penetrating the skin more deeply than UVB rays and playing a role in skin cancer development and premature skin aging such as wrinkles and sun spots.

-To harden gel nail polish, a woman places her hand under a lamp that emits UVA rays for anywhere from 30 seconds to a few minutes, depending on the type of the device.
+To harden gel nail polish, people place their hand under a lamp that emits UVA rays for anywhere from 30 seconds to a few minutes, depending on the type of the device.

 LED lamps have much shorter curing times, but that’s because the UVA rays they emit are much more intense than regular UV lamps or even the sun, Adigun said.
 They’re so powerful that she didn’t know how they would compare to the UV exposure people get by being outdoors.

-When TODAY recently profiled a 21-year-old woman who received regular gel manicures and discovered she had nail melanoma, one dermatologist called the lamps “like tanning beds for your hands,” though Adigun said they’re a bit different since tanning beds use both UVB and UVA rays.
+When TODAY.com profiled a 21-year-old woman who received regular gel manicures and discovered she had nail melanoma, one dermatologist called the lamps “like tanning beds for your hands,” though Adigun said they’re a bit different since tanning beds use both UVB and UVA rays.

 Can a few minutes under a nail lamp increase skin cancer risk?